LielVaknin/OOP-Project-Pokemon-Game/README.md

  This package contains all classes which implements the Graphical User Interface (Gui) of the game.
  * Frame class extends JFrame and represents the frame on which the loginPanel and the gamePanel drawing on.
  * gamePanel class extends JPanel uses for drawing the window of the game on the frame.
- * loginPanel class extends JPanel uses for drawing the login window on the frame.
+ * loginPanel class extends JPanel implements ActionListener uses for drawing the login window of the game on the frame.

 ### Our game goal